-I hereby waive and release any and all manner of actions, cause of actions, and demands of every kind, nature and description, arising from any release of criminal records and requests therefrom, whatsoever against the State of Rhode Island, the Rhode Island Administrative Office of State Courts, the Bureau of Criminal Identification, the Attorney General, and the employees of the Attorney General's Office, in both Iaw and equity which I may now have or that may arise in the future.
+I hereby waive and release any and all manner of actions, cause of actions, and demands of every kind, nature and description, arising from any release of criminal records and requests therefrom, whatsoever against the State of Rhode Island, the Rhode Island Administrative Office of State Courts, the Bureau of Criminal Identification, the Attorney General, and the employees of the Attorney General's Office, in both law and equity which I may now have or that may arise in the future.

 Employee Name (Please Print) Employee Signature

 Maiden Name (If Applicable) Date

 Date of Birth Employer/Company Name (If applicable)

 Place of Birth Social Security Number

 State of County of

-On this day of, 20, before me, the undersigned notary public, personally appeared
+On this day of, 20, before me, the undersigned notary public, personally appeared D personally known to me or D proved to me through satisfactory evidence of identification, which was, to be the person who signed above in my

-presence, and who swore or affirmed to me the best of his or her knowledge. that the contents of the document are truthful to
+presence, and who swore or affirmed to me that the best of his or her knowledge.

-Notary Public:
+ary Public:

-N ly commission expires:
+commission expires:

-tary identification number:
+identification number:

-Copy of valid photo identification with date of birth must be attached to all BCI Authorization Forms.
+Copy of valid photo identification with date of birt h must be attached to all BCI Authorization Forms.